stooged/PI-Pwn/README.md

 A dns blocker is also installed and used to prevent updates.<br>

 The <a href=https://www.raspberrypi.com/products/raspberry-pi-4-model-b/>Raspberry Pi 4</a> and <a href=https://www.raspberrypi.com/products/raspberry-pi-5/>Raspberry Pi 5</a> can act as a virtual flash drive to the console if the pi is plugged into the console usb port removing the need for a flash drive to load payloads.<br>
+You can put a usb flash drive in the pi and that will be mounted to the console, if you have no drive in the pi a virtual drive will be mounted.
 <br>

 ## Tested PI Models